mark-w-meyer/CS-350-T4529_Emerging_Sys_Arch_Tech/README.md

 # CS-350-T4529_Emerging_Sys_Arch_Tech
-A repository of artifacts in the field of embedded systems using a Texas Instruments SimpleLink CC3220SF MCU.
+A repository of artifacts in the field of embedded systems using a Ti SimpleLink CC3220SF MCU.
 All code was created using Ti Code Composer Studio.